sass/sass-site/source/blog/027-libsass-is-deprecated.md

 year, major shared Sass libraries have been unable to use it for fear that their downstream users would be incompatible.
-By clearly indicating that all Sass users should eventually move off of LibSass, we hope to make it more feasible for these library authors touse more modern features.
+By clearly indicating that all Sass users should eventually move off of LibSass, we hope to make it more feasible for these library authors to use more modern features.

 [Sass module system]: https://sass-lang.com/blog/the-module-system-is-launched